chimechallenge/C8DASR-Baseline-NeMo/scripts/chime8/README.md

 ## Data Generation

-Data generation and scoring are handled using [CHiME Challenge Utils: github.com/chimechallenge/chime-utils](https://github.com/chimechallenge/chime-utils). <br>

-You can also choose to generate

-## Data Generation Only

 Please find the data preparation scripts at chime-utils repository [CHiME Challenge Utils: github.com/chimechallenge/chime-utils](https://github.com/chimechallenge/chime-utils).
 You will provide a folder containing datasets and annotations as follows.
 ```